sztupy/luadec51/README.markdown

 Currently luadec51 can decompile most constructs of lua scripts, including scripts that have debug informations stripped.
 It still has some shortcomings:
 * Complex conditional expressions usually break the output
 * while and repeat..until loops are unhandled
-* The local decalration guesser usually guesses locals declaring NEWTABLE and SETLIST opcodes wrong
+* The local declaration guesser usually guesses locals declaring NEWTABLE and SETLIST opcodes wrong

 Planned for luadec 3.0:
 * A new conditional handling engine